-Here are five of the seven stocks that qualified the screening:
+Here are five of the eight stocks that qualified the screening:

-MetLife, Inc. MET, a leading financial services company, currently has a Zacks Rank #2 and a Value Score of A. It has a 3-5 year EPS growth rate of 12.6%.
+Biogen, Inc. BIIB, a leading pharma company, currently has a Zacks Rank #2 and a Value Score of A. It has a 3-5 year EPS growth rate of 8.53%.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-Rayonier Advanced Materials Inc. RYAM,a global supplier of cellulose specialties products, currently has a Zacks Rank #2 and a Value Score of A. It has a 3-5 year EPS growth rate of 21.5%.
+SYNNEX Corporation SNX, a business process services company, has a Zacks Rank #2 and a Value Score of A. It has a 3-5 year EPS growth rate of 12%.

-ON Semiconductor Corporation ON is an original equipment manufacturer (OEM) of a broad range of discrete and embedded semiconductor components.
-The company has a projected 3-5 year EPS growth rate of 13.2%.
-ON Semiconductor currently has a Zacks Rank #2 and a Value Score of A.
+Brighthouse Financial, Inc. BHF is a holding company formed to own the legal entities that historically operated a substantial portion of the former Retail segment of MetLife, Inc. The company has a projected 3-5 year EPS growth rate of 11.7%.
+It currently has a Zacks Rank #2 and a Value Score of A.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.